elinsoftware/sn-fields-example/README.md

  - icon - blueprintjs icon name (https://blueprintjs.com/)

 ### Dropdown
 Dropdown component implemented in `dropdown-field.js`.
-It is a simple implementaition wiht no particular dependencies, except of axios (http calls) and blueprintjs (styling).
+It is a simple implementation with no particular dependencies, except of axios (http calls) and blueprintjs (styling).

 Key features:
 * Based on ServiceNow Table API